rayangdn/thymio-epfl/report.md

 The motion control system integrates all our implemented modules to effectively guide the Thymio robot:

-1. The Vision System and Odometry provide input to the Extended Kalman Filter for accurate state estimation
+1. The **Vision System** and **Odometry** (🟨) provide input to the **Extended Kalman Filter**(🟪) for accurate state estimation
-2. Global Navigation uses the filtered state to plan optimal paths around known obstacles
+2. **Global Navigation** (🟧) uses the filtered state to plan optimal paths around known obstacles
-3. Local Navigation combines the planned path with real-time sensor data to avoid unexpected obstacles
+3. **Local Navigation** (🟩) combines the planned path with real-time sensor data to avoid unexpected obstacles
 4. The Controller converts navigation commands into appropriate motor speeds for the Thymio robot

-This integrated approach allows for robust autonomous navigation while handling both static and dynamic obstacles in the environment:
+This integrated approach allows for robust autonomous navigation while handling both static and dynamic obstacles in the environment.

 <p align="center">
 <img src="img/motion_control/motion_control.svg" width="500" alt="motion_control">